natalieagus/50002/docs/Labs/lab1.md

 \end{aligned}
 $$

+{: .important}
-> Pause and ensure you understand how the formulas above are derived.
+Ensure you understand how the formulas above are derived before proceeding.

 ### Propagation Delay
 Similarly, **the propagation delay is the period of output invalidity after the inputs have become valid**.